LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Use a proven structure: title, executive summary, introduction, problem statement, solution, and conclusion (with data and examples where they fit).
+• Understand the basic structure of a white paper, including title, executive summary, introduction, problem statement, solution, and conclusion.

-• Apply the 3-30-3 rule: 3 seconds to grab attention, 30 seconds to prove it’s worth reading, and 3 minutes to convince them to keep going.
+• Use the 3-30-3 rule to engage readers: 3 seconds to catch attention, 30 seconds to pique interest, 3 minutes to convince them to read on.

 1737068113